sam-xif/corpalizer/README.md

 I would recommend running the frontend and backend commands in two separate shells.
 This guide assumes that you have a running MySQL instance with an imported schema of the Corpalizer database.
 If you do not have this dump, feel free to contact me at [s.xifaras999@gmail.com](mailto:s.xifaras999@gmail.com).
+This guide also assumes you are on a Unix-like system, such as Mac or Linux.

 In case the following steps don't work as expected, here is the setup of my machine:
 * `python` 3.8.9, `pip` 21.3.1 ([download](https://www.python.org/downloads/))